akovantsev/hiccup-layers/README.md

 You look at that one `:padding-bottom` now occupying half a button, say "ugh" and move on.
 What the next day will bring you?
 Colors?
 Round corners?
 Shadows!

-Things get ugly and unreadable very fast.
+Things rapidly get ugly and unreadable.
 Much of the ugliness is just a matter of taste.
 You press a hotkey to vertical align values in maps to win some legibility back.